trteodor/Unit_Tests_EmbCode_example/README.md

 * In my opinion, the created building system is very easy and convenient

 Why I decide create my own build system?
 When I was able to use Ceedlink..
-* I  wanted to get to know the makefile syntax and Ceedlink is not very intuitive for me(Or I just got to know him too little).
+* I  wanted to get to know the makefile syntax and Ceedlink is not intuitive for me(Or I just got to know him too little).

 ## Created compilation system, uses a non-recursive makefile and is fully independent
 * Evry one tested file may be compilated totally independent! :)